-If your employer offers a Flexible Spending Account, Health Reimbursement Arrangement, Health Savings Account or Transit/Commuter benefit account, you may have the option to get an account-linked benefits card.
+If your employer offers a Flexible Spending Account, Health Reimbursement Arrangement, Health Savings Account, or Transit/Commuter benefit account, you may have the option to get an account-linked benefits card.

 One of the best things about a debit card is that it’s super convenient and you have fewer claims to file.
-At many vendors, such as pharmacies and doctor’s offices, your purchase is automatically verified and the money comes out of your benefit account, which means you don’t have to spend time filling out paperwork and waiting for a reimbursement.
+At many vendors, such as pharmacies and doctor’s offices, your purchase is automatically verified and the money comes out of your benefit account.
+This can cut down on the time spent filling out paperwork and waiting for a reimbursement.

 You may be able to use just one debit card for all your benefit accounts!
-For example, you can have a Dependent Care FSA, healthcare FSA and Transit account all on the same card.
+For example, you can have a dependent care FSA, healthcare FSA and transit account all on the same card.
 When you pay for goods and services, the card automatically pulls the money from the correct account.